 Now we get to the nitty gritty.
 This is my favorite tip.

 Reward yourself for being a both smart and frugal.
 Come up with an occasional treat.
 Perhaps it is a shiny new pocket knife.
 Or perhaps a special meal out and movie.
 Or perhaps it is a weekend away at the ocean.
 For some, the special treat may be something a simple as a bouquet of flowers or a some decadent dark chocolate.

 My current splurge is a new Adult Coloring Book.
 This is a fantastic hobby that I took up a few months ago.
 I admit to being totally obsessed.
-A new coloring book in print format will run $5 to $15 and is a total splurge over the eBook version I can print for free.
+A new coloring book in print format and is a total splurge over the eBook version I can print for free.
 This is my own personal “special thing”.
 Find yours and save for it.